-In forming our opinion on the financial statements, which is not qualified we have considered the disclosures in Notes 2 and 3 to AP Alternative Assets, L.P.'s financial statements concerning the fair value of investments.
-The financial statements include an investment valued at \$1,480.2 million (100.0% of total assets) as of December 31, 2011, and \$1,637.1 million (100.0% of total assets) as of December 31, 2010, whose fair value has been estimated by the General Partner in the absence of readily determinable fair values.
-Due to the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realised had a disposal of the investment been made between a willing buyer and seller.
+Without qualifying our review conclusion, we draw attention to the disclosures made in Note 2 concerning the valuation of investments.
+The Directors of the General Partner have estimated the fair value of the investment in AAA Investment L.P. at \$1,581.8 million (100.0% of total assets) and \$1,480.2 million (100.0% of total assets) as at March 31, 2012 and December 31, 2011, respectively, in the absence of a readily determinable market value.
+However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.